-As political instability in Myanmar remained challenging during financial year 2023, the Group will continue to monitor the situation closely.
-The Group's operations and financial results may still be impacted as there is still potential risk that the Group's operations in Myanmar may be interrupted.
+As political instability in Myanmar remained challenging during financial year 2024, the Group will continue to monitor the situation closely.
+While current operations remain on-going, the Group's operations and financial results may still be impacted, as there remains a potential risk of disruption to its activities in Myanmar.
 The management of the Group is of the view that they are unable to ascertain the potential longer-term impact over the Group's financial performance.
 If the abovementioned situation persists beyond management's current expectation, the Group's assets may be subject to write down in the subsequent financial periods.